 What does it take to push more than 60fps at 4k epic?
 The GTX 1080 Ti, RTX 2080, and RTX 2080 Ti all average more than 60fps, though only the 2080 Ti maintains minimum fps above 60.
 Otherwise the rankings remains about the same as at 1440p, with about half the performance.

 Fortnite CPU performance

-I've also done CPU testing with Intel's latest i3, i5, and i7 parts, and most of AMD's second generation Ryzen parts.
-All of these benchmarks used the RTX 2080, which is mostly similar to the GTX 1080 Ti Gaming X 11G graphics card, to emphasize CPU differences.
-If you're running a mainstream GPU like a GTX 1060, you can expect nearly identical performance from any of these CPUs.
+I've done CPU testing with several of Intel's latest i3, i5, and i7 parts, and a couple of AMD's second generation Ryzen parts.
+All of these benchmarks used the RTX 2080, which is mostly similar to the GTX 1080 Ti in performance.
+This is to emphasize CPU differences.
+If you're running a mainstream GPU like a GTX 1060, performance would be far closer for any of these CPUs.
 Since the initial launch, Fortnite has also seen improvements in multi-threaded performance, which helps most CPUs hit more than playable framerates.

 Fortnite notebook performance

 Wrapping up the benchmarks, I've only run 1080p tests on the notebooks, since two of them have 1080p displays.
 Needless to say, with lower CPU clockspeeds and fewer CPU cores, the desktop GPUs easily outperform the notebook cards at 1080p low and medium.
 1080p Epic finally sees the GT73VR pass the GTX 1060, but the CPU is still holding it back.
 Given the multi-threading support of the current Fortnite release, the 6-core 8th Gen Intel CPUs should do quite a bit better.

 Fortnite closing thoughts

 MSI X299 Gaming Pro Carbon AC